 A classic way to understand the judicious use of all these will be on the website of the e-commerce giant – Amazon.
 Amazon has successfully implemented all these features on their product pages and has thus tapped the energies of user-generated content for increasing its conversions.

 Reviews and ratings are a common form of user-generated content marketing style.
-Product photos by former customers allow a shopper to see what the product looks in ‘real’ outside a photo studio or untouched from excessive editing.
+Using UGC on E-commerce platforms to increase e-commerce sales is a trusted best practice today Product photos by former customers allow a shopper to see what the product looks in ‘real’ outside a photo studio or untouched from excessive editing.
 Customers often share zoomed views of a product and demonstrate the use of it via short videos and illustrative photos or by practical answers about the product use & look of the product in the Q&A segment or a detailed explanation via review.

 User-generated content gives your buyers immediate help for their shopping apprehensions.
 Apart from using user-generated content on product pages, the same can also be used in promotional emails, social media advertisements (Facebook, Instagram or YouTube Ads), Google Ads etc. as these ensure higher click-through rates.